lovoo/goka-tools/goka-gh-pages/content/en/docs/getting_started/first_steps.md

 The TopicManager can also set up tables (i.e. topics configured for log compaction), which is usually done by the `Processor` automatically.
 Sometimes it's necessary to be done manually:

 * if you start adding a view without a running processor
-* if the company policy does not all creating topics during run time
+* if the company policy does not allow creating topics during run time